-1.1.
-LANGUAGE
+1.1 LANGUAGE

 English is the official language of the Future We Want Model United Nations.
-A delegate wishing to speak in an official language where simultaneous interpretation is not provided will be required to provide her or his own interpretation.
+A delegate wishing to speak in an official language where simultaneous interpretation is not provided will be required to provide their own interpreter.

-1.2.
-DIPLOMATIC COURTESY
+1.2 DIPLOMATIC COURTESY